ethz-coss/ethz-coss.github.io/_talks/Hantao_Zhao.md

   - Presentation
 ---

-Empowering Smart Cities through the Convergence of Artificial Intelligence, Virtual Reality, and Augmented Reality: A Human-Centric Approach to Urban Innovation
+Empowering Smart Cities through the Convergence of Artificial Intelligence, Virtual Reality, and Augmented Reality- A Human-Centric Approach to Urban Innovation